 They Might Be Giants recorded and perform a cover of "Why Does the Sun Shine" ("the sun is a mass of incandescent gas") and their wonderful parody/update called "Why Does the Sun Really Shine" ("the sun is a miasma of incandescent plasma").
 Most of the sun's mass is plasma, but some is a gas (NASA - Sun-Earth Connection), so both versions are partly right.

 Dick & Linda Bangham ( RipBang Pictures ) added visual zip to the package.
-They also created these fabulous videos: "Zoom a Little Zoom", "Constellation Jig".
+They also created the videos listed above.

 How to buy Zoom a Little Zoom:>

 For more information, including sales, please see Cathy & Marcy's store.
-We encourage you to buy CDs from their store, but CDs and digital downloads are also available from Amazon.
+We encourage you to buy CDs from their store, but you can listen to the album through Spotify, buy CDs and digital downloads from Amazon, or buy digital downloads from iTunes.

 Sing along, dance along, try an experiment, and (as we did making this CD) have as much fun as you possibly can!